Updated on February 21st, 2023 by Samuel Smith

 Of course, investors should exercise caution when it comes to monthly dividend stocks.
 As always, investors should evaluate the company based on its business model strength, competitive advantages, and growth potential before buying shares.

 This article will discuss Banco Bradesco in greater detail.

-Last year was very difficult for Banco Bradesco, as the global economy was negatively impacted by the coronavirus pandemic.
-Fortunately, 2021 has been a year of recovery for banks such as Banco Bradesco, which are benefiting from the return to economic growth.
+The 2020 COVID-19 pandemic year was very difficult for Banco Bradesco, as the global economy was negatively impacted by the coronavirus pandemic.
+Fortunately, 2021 was a year of recovery for banks such as Banco Bradesco, which have benefited from the return to economic growth.

 Source: Investor Presentation

 On February 10th, 2023, Banco Bradesco reported its Q4 and full-year results for the period ending December 31st, 2022.
 The banking segment’s net interest income came in at $3.20 billion for the quarter, representing a 1.7% decline year-over-year.
 Income from insurance grew by 21.9% to $824.5 million.

 Recurring net income came in at $0.31 billion, 75.9% lower compared to last year.
 The main reasons for this result was the performance of the market NII, which was negatively affected by the current level of the Selic (Special System for Settlement and Custody), the increase in expenses caused by the delinquency scenario, and the reinforcement of the complementary ALL (additional coverage provision).
 EPS for the year came in at $0.37, down from $0.39 in fiscal 2021.

 We are forecasting FY2023 EPS of $0.38, assuming higher net interest income due to rising interest rates.
 Still, we remain cautious due to the possibility of the Brazilian Real depreciating against the dollar.

 We’ll now take a look at Banco Bradesco’s growth prospects in detail.